wehlutyk/thesis/content/1-introduction-2-review.md

 ### Criticisms {#sec:intro-developments-criticisms}

-\todo{The first degree is quite compatible with CAT/SCE, as is also evidenced by Gray going from one to the other; the second degree is compatible with population thinking, so might also work well with ideas of attraction, though not with dual-inheritance.}

-\add{but see mcgraw-cultures-2014; and related works such as wallot-beyond-2016}

 #### Developmental systems theory

-A related and somewhat complementary extension to the standard evolutionary account has developed in parallel to NCT: Developmental Systems Theory [DST, @oyama_ontogeny_2000; @oyama_cycles_2001].
+A related and somewhat complementary extension to the standard evolutionary account has developed in parallel to NCT, with a more radical notion of extended inheritance:
+Developmental Systems Theory [DST, @oyama_ontogeny_2000; @oyama_cycles_2001].
 Kim Sterelny characterises it, on one side, with three critical theses:

 > "(1) We cannot simply assume that the organism/environment boundary is of theoretical significance for developmental and evolutionary biology ...
 (2) It may be legitimate to foreground genetic structure and genetic change for specific explanatory or predictive purposes.
 But in general, the genes an organism carries are just one set of developmental resources among many.
 Genes and gene changes are important both to development and to evolution, but they are not of primary or privileged importance.
 (3) Developmental systems theorists are skeptical about the project of explaining intergenerational similarity by appealing to the transmission of phenotype-making information across generations."